 impressed the crowd and their coaches by sticking to their Muay Thai, and fighting

 intelligently.
 Alex did a great job by using the ropes and his lead teep to counter the

 forward moving style of Omid, who used the entire ring to set up a variety of different

-Leon and Alberto both had their work cut out for them on Friday.
+Leon from North York and Alberto from Vaughan both had their work cut out for them on Friday.
 Justin from

 Toronto Savate stayed right in front of Leon for the entire demo fight, timing his hands, and